BKWLD/croppa/README.md

     /storage/uploads/09/03/screenshot-300x200.png

 This file, of course, doesn’t exist yet.
-Croppa listens for specifically formatted image routes and build this thumbnail on the fly, outputting the image data (with correct headers) to the browser instead of the 404 response.
+Croppa listens for specifically formatted image routes and builds this thumbnail on the fly, outputting the image data (with correct headers) to the browser instead of returning a 404 response.

 At the same time, it saves the newly cropped image to the disk in the same location (the "…-300x200.png" path) that you requested.
-As a result, **all future requests get served directly from the disk**, bybassing PHP and all that overhead.
-In other words, **your app _does not boot_ just to serve an image**.
-This is a differentiating point compared to other, similar libraries.
+As a result, **all future requests get served directly from the disk**, bypassing PHP and avoiding unnecessary overhead.
+In other words, **your app does not need to boot up just to serve an image**.
+This is a key differentiator compared to other similar libraries.

-Since 4.0, Croppa lets images be stored on remote disks like S3, Dropbox, FTP and more thanks to [Flysystem integration](http://flysystem.thephpleague.com/).
+Since version 4.0, Croppa allows images to be stored on remote disks such as S3, Dropbox, FTP, and more, thanks to [Flysystem integration](http://flysystem.thephpleague.com/).

 ## Server Requirements: